bevyengine/rfcs/rfcs/34-system-graph-flavors.md

 ### Scheduling 101

 Bevy schedules are composed of stages, of which there are two varieties: parallel and sequential.
+Typically, these will alternate, as adjacent stages of the same type will be collapsed.
-Typically, these will alternate: parallel stages will perform easily isolated work, and generate commands.
+Parallel stages will perform easily isolated work, and generate commands.
 Then a sequential stage will run, beginning with the standard command-processing exclusive system.
 Any adjacent parallel stages are collapsed into one parallel stage to maximize parallelism, and any adjacent sequential stages are concatenated.